odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 ```

-Starting from a base image, that has all the tools you need installed and running a OS update procedure on VM startup, can speed up things dramatically.
+Starting from a base image, that has all the tools you need installed and running an OS update procedure on VM startup, can speed up things dramatically.
 For automatic instance up- and downscaling things needs to be fast.
 If OS updates take to long in this context, the base images can be build on a regular base as part of your CI lifecycle.

 # Handling dynamic instance data